gdenonno/Fine-mapping_summer2025/README.md

 install_tools/: Contains instructions on installing required tools in Posit.
 Contains instructions for vcftools and plink, which are required for SUSIER.
 Also contains instructions for installing **SuSiEX**.

 slurm_scripts/
-- MungeSumstats_flipfrq_slurm.R: DESCRIPTION
+- MungeSumstats_flipfrq_slurm.R: Munge R Script that is run by shell script of the same name.
-- MungeSumstats_flipfrq_slurm.sh: DESCRIPTION
+- MungeSumstats_flipfrq_slurm.sh: Run Munge R script in Slurm for one study.
+Attempted to Munge multiple GWASs at once using Slurm.
+Wasn't super successful because of GWAS variation and memory/time constraints, but the code is there.
 - MungeSumstats_slurm.R: DESCRIPTION
 - MungeSumstats_slurm.sh: DESCRIPTION
-- VCFS_plink_LD_slurm.sh: DESCRIPTION
+- VCFS_plink_LD_slurm.sh: Slurm script for creating VCFs in Step BLANK.
+Creates VCFs of only GWAS positions around each lead loci in parallel.
-- getGWAS.sh: DESCRIPTION
+- getGWAS.sh: Slurm script for downloading all harmonized GWASs in the RUN_FM_TABLE.tsv in parallel.
-- subset_1000g_for_LD_check.sh: DESCRIPTION
+- subset_1000g_for_LD_check.sh: Slurm script for creating VCFs in Step BLANK.
+Creates VCFs for each area around the lead loci in parallel.

 RUN_FM_TABLE: Subsetted metadata table for MPRA library.
 Contains information on 311 GWASs which we hope to FM.
 Columns include: (Trait, Study, Ancestry, N, Associations, N_Associations, GWAS_h_Link, Other_GWAS_Link).
 Progress log for FM these GWASs can be found HERE.
-Original table can be found HERE.
+Original table created by LeAnn Nguyen can be found [here](https://bri.box.com/s/9tf23s7hxsaz5lzaimc6jd08o81g64xt).

 ## Workflow
 ### If starting from beginning: